 As mentioned before, Adobe’s application suite permeates the industry, so when it comes to Adobe’s security updates, they’re almost as business-critical as Microsoft’s Patch Tuesday updates.
 They’re even released around the same time each month, so you should be marking your calendar for consistent patching.

-Best Practices of Third Party Patching?
+Best Practices of SCCM Third-Party Patching?

 The advice to consistently patch your applications applies not just to Adobe, but for other critical third-party applications as well.
 When was the last time you operated a system that didn’t have Java on it?